dm13450/dm13450.github.io/about.md

 algorithms to try and get the best prices in the market with the lowest impact.

-I'm was a quant at [BestX](https://www.bestx.co.uk/) and spent the day researching financial markets with a focus on transaction cost analysis (TCA).
+I was a quant at [BestX](https://www.bestx.co.uk/) and spent the day researching financial markets with a focus on transaction cost analysis (TCA).
 This involved cleaning data, making graphs and trying to come up with some (hopefully) interesting insights about the world